alexandra433/ansible-fun/perl-expect/setup.md

 Setup Ansible vault:
 - Create a vault password file to store the vault password used to encrypt other files
-  - On the ansible server, create a file with the vault password (do not add to version control)
+  - On the ansible server, create a file with the vault password (do not add to version control) inside the ansible directory
     - `echo '<vault password>' > .vault_pass`
   - Edit the `ansible.cfg` file to include the location of the password file so that you don't have to provide it when running ansible commands or when encrypting with `ansible-vault `
   ```